xnand-dot-xyz/tent/README.md

 ## License

-Tent is licensed under the [Blue Oak Model License 1.0.0](https://blueoakcouncil.org/license/1.0.0).
+Tent is licensed under the [For Good Eyes Only](https://forgoodeyesonly.eu/) license.